nxtkofi/portfolio-florart/client/README.md

   - Dark mode will be turned on when you add 'dark' to your <html> tag.
   - [TailwindCSS DarkMode documentation](https://tailwindcss.com/docs/dark-mode)
 - [ ] feature/10.1-footer-newsletter
+- [ ] feature/13-product-page-api
+  - Create api endpoint and prepare data from front-end to be sent
+- [ ] feature/14-form-validation
+  - Create form validations for <ContactForm/> component
+- [ ] feature/15-turnstile
+  - Add Turnstile to <ContactForm/>

 ### Working on

-- [ ] feature/6-single-painting-page
-  - [x] feature/6.1-image-gallery
-  - [x] feature/6.2-art-description
-  - [x] feature/6.3-contact-dialog
-    - Contact dialog should be almost the same component that's in contact page
-  - [ ] feature/6.4-reserve-painting-dialog
-    - This dialog should contain painting id in it's body and only have name/surname and contact information in it.

 #### Archived

 - [x] feature/1-header-navbar #Assigned